balena-io/docs/pages/reference/api/overview.md

 ## Authentication

-API requests are authorized using [session tokens][tokens] or [named API keys][api-keys].
+API requests are authorized using [session tokens][learn/accounts/account/#session-tokens] or [named API keys][learn/accounts/account/#api-keys].
 To authenticate with either type of authentication token, make sure to include `Authorization: Bearer <auth token>` as a header in your API call.

 ## Constructing API calls